Even, if you’ve never heard of TED talks, they’ve changed the way you think about public speaking.

 - Sometimes the greeting itself carries a crucial message.
 For instance,

-Thanks, Everyone.
+Thanks, everyone!
 You can’t imagine how proud I am to be here.
 I’ve been with this company for thirteen years, and my dream that whole time has been to lead this team.
-So I’m totally psyched to talk to you about our sales goals for the year — and I hope to get you really revved up about what we can achieve together.
+So I’m totally psyched to talk to you about our sales goals for the year — and I hope to get you equally excited about what we can achieve together.